freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ## What is Python?

 <a href='https://www.python.org' target='_blank' rel='nofollow'>Python</a> is a general purpose programming language which is dynamically typed, interpreted, and known for its easy readability with great design principles.
+It was created by Guido van Rossum and released in 1991, since then, the language is exploded in popularity.
 To learn more about Python, check out these pages on python.org:

 <a href='https://www.python.org/doc/essays/blurb/' target='_blank' rel='nofollow'>What is Python?</a>